scholz-lab/PharaGlow/README.md

 * minSize (px) - remove all objects smaller than this
 * maxSize (px) - remove all objects larger than this (but a caveat here is when we have worm collisions where we allow the resulting segmentation to be a bit bigger)
 * watershed (px) - when two or more worms touch, how large is an individual approximately
 * tfactor (float, 0<tfactor<1) - use rarely.
-If you hav disparate sizes the automated threshold doesn't work well.
+If you have disparate sizes the automated threshold doesn't work well.
 This factor multiplies the threshold value for binarization.
 Eg. for an 8-bit image, if the threshold is 150 and tfactor is 0.5 the image would be thresholded at 150*0.5=75.

 #### Parameters for tracking
 * searchrange (px) describes how much we expect a worm to move frame-to-frame when we link particles together during tracking.
 This can be a bit bigger to allow for loosing the worm for a bit, but then you might get large perceived jumps in velocity.